Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ```

 ### `DataRequest`
-`DataRequest` is a concrete subclass of `Request` which encapsulates a `URLSessionDataTask` downloading a server response into `Data` stored in memory.
+`DataRequest` is a subclass of `Request` which encapsulates a `URLSessionDataTask` downloading a server response into `Data` stored in memory.
 Therefore, it’s important to realize that extremely large downloads may adversely affect system performance.
 For those types of downloads, using `DownloadRequest` to save the data to disk is recommended.

 #### Additional State
 `DataRequest`s have a few properties in addition to those provided by `Request`.
 These include `data`, which is the accumulated `Data` from the server response, and `convertible`, which is the `URLRequestConvertible` the `DataRequest` was created with, containing the original parameters creating the instance.